 Under the right circumstances direct interpersonal contact between two antagonistic groups can result in a reduction of intergroup attitudes.
 Miller and Brewer (1984) suggest that intergroup contact will be maximally successful when the interaction is intimate.

 I will now assess SIT and Contact Hypothesis theories with reference to the school environment.
+UNIVERSITY of the WESTERN CAPE

 3.3 Social Identity Theory (SIT)